Alexander McLachlan (politician): Senate

 McLachlan became an outspoken advocate of military preparedness and supported sanctions against Italy in response to its invasion of Ethiopia, antagonising cabinet.
-He also pressed Lyons over his unwillingness to proclaim the National Health and Pensions Insurance Bill of 1938.
+He also pressed Lyons over his unwillingness to put into place the provisions of the National Health and Pensions Insurance Act 1938.
 On 3 November 1938, McLachlan was questioned in parliament over the letting of a contract by the Postmaster-General's Department to the Hume Pipe Co.
 Lyons' lukewarm defence caused McLachlan to resign as Postmaster-General the same day.

-He remained on the backbench until the expiry of his Senate term in June 1944, having failed to get party pre-selection for the 1943 election.
+McLachlan remained on the backbench following his resignation from cabinet.
+During World War II he was chairman of the Joint Committee on War Expenditure from 1941 to 1944 and also served on the Regulations and Ordinances Committee.
+He unsuccessfully sought Liberal and Country League preselection for a further Senate term prior to the 1943 federal election, but recorded only eight out of 200 votes from preselectors.
+His final Senate term expired on 30 June 1944.

 Personal life

-McLachlan died in 1956 at the Mercy Hospital, East Melbourne, childless and having survived his wife who had died in 1941.